nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find ATTRIBUTE_1:SEARCH_PHRASE ATTRIBUTE_2:SEARCH_PHRASE ...`

-If you provide different attributes in the command, tasks that match all attributes will be displayed.
+If user provide different attributes in the command, tasks that match all attributes will be displayed.
-If you provide multiple search phrases of the same attribute, tasks that match any of the search phrase of the same attribute will be displayed.
+If user provide multiple search phrases of the same attribute, tasks that match any of the search phrase of the same attribute will be displayed.

 Available attributes in v1.3 include: